Erdiko/user-admin/CONTRIBUTING.md

 Contributing to Erdiko User Admin
 =================================

 We welcome contributions and love to see folks get involved.
-Below are some instructions to help get you going.
+Below are instructions to help you get going.

 Setting up your development environment